What is Online Analytical Processing (OLAP)?

 Business Intelligence Tools – These tools automate the OLAP queries, making it easier for data analysts and business-oriented users to create reports and analyses without having to involve IT / technical resources.

-Trends / Outlook for OLAP
+Trends and Future Outlook for OLAP

 AtScale and OLAP